mrpara/bot-battle-board/README.md

 > if_else(predicate, if_true, if_false)

 Exactly the same as the if() command, but takes another argument if_false which is executed if the predicate is false.

+> and(a, b)

+Returns the logical and operation of a and b.

+> or(a, b)

+Returns the logical or operation of a and b.

 > num_adjacent_allies()